swlegion/stardust/CONTRIBUTING.md

 # Commands

+The simplest command to use is `npm run presubmit`, which runs all of the commands below, ensuring that your code will be able to be submitted upstream.

 ## `npm run lint`

 Checks the source for common style and conformance issues.
 We use this tool to